SchlossLab/mothur-snakemake-workflow/INSTRUCTIONS.md

 You should keep the directory tree

 * In the directory tree of the README.md file, customize the comments to fit your project.
 Update this tree as the project proceeds.
-Replace the word `study` in `study.Rmd`, `study.md`, `study.tex`, and `study.pdf` to be the name of your project.

-* At the terminal do the following (replacing `LastName_BriefDescription_Journal_Year` with the appropriate text...
+* At the terminal do the following to replace the license for the template's repository with the license for your project

   ```
-  mv submission/study.Rmd submission/LastName_BriefDescription_Journal_Year.Rmd
   mv newproject_LICENSE.md LICENSE.md
   ```